Survivors of Suicide Loss

 - Books Recommended by AAS For Survivors

-Suicide Prevention Resource Center (SPRC) maintains an online library that includes a section titled “Survivor Resources” that contains a comprehensive list of survivor support materials, resources on coping with grief, books and additional resources.
+Suicide Prevention Resource Center (SPRC) maintains an online library that includes a section titled “Survivor Resources” that contains a comprehensive list of survivor support materials, resources on coping with grief, books and additional resources including a recommended resources and resources for parents, guardians, and families.

 American Foundation for Suicide Prevention’s (AFSP) Resource and Healing Guide is designed to help survivors navigate the experience of losing a loved one to suicide.
 It includes practical information about coping with suicide loss, personal survivor stories, articles on bereavement, resource listings and an extensive bibliography.